 COMMENT: Several commenters raised Block Island Wind Farm as an example of a project that experienced several issues after construction, including the cable becoming unburied.
-(Craig Adler) (Gregory Kotick) (Ray Martino)
+(Craig Adler) (Gregory Kotick) (Ray Martino) One commenter stated that Ocean Wind 1 should obtain easements from adjacent property owners as 30 feet will be insufficient when the cable becomes exposed.
+(John Feairheller) Another commenter asked how Ocean Wind 1 proposes to avoid beach erosion.
+(Carole Harrer)

 RESPONSE: The cables that come ashore on the beach at 35th Street will be buried significantly deeper than the cables for the Block Island Wind Farm Project.
 Specifically, Ocean Wind 1 proposes to use HDD to install the cable to a depth of 50 feet below the surface.
 The deeper depth is meant to address the issue that occurred at Block Island so as to prevent the cables from becoming exposed.
+Accordingly, additional workspace on adjacent properties is not needed and installation of the cables is not anticipated to cause beach erosion.